Race news

 “I’ve enjoyed this last five years more.
 Of course, I also enjoyed being a leader with Bora and Tinkoff, but when you’re older, you say ‘yeah, maybe it’s better to be a domestique.’

-It's fitting, then, that Majka’s season will continue all the way to Il Lombardia in October, where he will bring the curtain down on his career by trying to help Pogačar to a fifth straight win.
+It's fitting, then, that Majka’s season continued all the way to Il Lombardia in October, where he brought the curtain down on his career by trying to help Pogačar to a fifth straight win.

 It goes without saying that Pogačar is the best rider Majka has raced with, but the 35-year-old rates him as the best leader too.